 Use case | Moving from WooCommerce to Shopify | Syncing data across your website, CRM, and email tool | Backing up a live database in real time for recovery |

-While data migration can bring big improvements, it also comes with important considerations.
-To avoid unwanted surprises, it’s essential to understand what could go wrong and prepare for it in advance.
-Here are some of the most common risks:
+Improvements aside, data migration also comes with important considerations.
+To avoid unwanted surprises, it’s essential to understand what could go wrong and prepare for it in advance:

 - Data loss or corruption: Your data might not fully transfer, or it may arrive in the wrong format.